 Several of the unused stages from the SNES original are also unused here, although at least this time they can be accessed through glitches.

 NOTE: These glitches are safe to perform as long as you do not save after you perform them.

 The glitch requires the ability to warp anywhere using the select menu.
 When Mario or Luigi is at Star World 3 on the world map, press Right and Select within the same frame.
 On the level select menu, warp to the second Star Road on the list.
 When Mario or Luigi stops moving, select the level and the unused level intro and TEST will be loaded.
 This is just one of many ways to access the TEST level.

 Unused Level Intro

 One of three unused level intros in the SNES version, called Rope 2.
-It is largely the same as the original, except the No Yoshi sign is lower.
+It is largely the same as the original, except the No Yoshi sign is much lower.